 Guinea Pig vs Hamster.
 Should I Get Hamster or Guinea Pig?
 What is the Difference Between a Guinea Pig and Hamster?

-If you are reading this article, you might be trying to decide whether you should get a guinea pig or a hamster.
+If you are currently debating whether to get a guinea pig or a hamster, read this article to get a better understanding of which one will be more suitable for you!
 Or, maybe you just want to know the difference between guinea pigs and hamsters.
-Either way, this very detailed guide will teach you the difference and help you decide which is the right pet for you!
+Either way, this guide will teach you the difference and help you decide (if you are debating) which is the right pet for you!

 "A guinea pig is NOT a big hamster.
 They are completely different!"

-Guinea pigs are bigger and heavier than hamsters.
-The guinea pigs can weigh around 1.5 to 2.6 lb, whereas hamsters only weigh around 1 to 10 oz.
-The guinea pigs are also 2-4 times bigger!
-This means guinea pigs will require a much bigger habitat with more room to play, and more food than hamsters (which leads to more clean up).
+Guinea pigs and hamsters are distant cousins, deriving from the order Rodentia.
+Guinea pigs are members of the Caviidae family while hamsters are members of the Cricetidae family.
+Guinea pigs are bigger and heavier than hamsters, roughly 2-4 times bigger and can weigh around 1.5 to 2.6 lbs whereas hamsters only weigh around 1 to 10 oz.
+This means guinea pigs will require a much bigger habitat with more room to play, and more food than hamsters (which leads to more cleaning up to do).

 Guinea Pig Cage Size